Secure & Harden Apache web server with following best practices to keep your web application secure.

 TraceEnable on allows for Cross Site Tracing Issue and potentially giving the option to a hacker to steal your cookie information.

-It is good to run Apache in its own non-root account.
+Running Apache in its own non-root account is good.
 Modify User & Group Directive in httpd.conf of your Apache Web Server

 User apache Group apache